Six Degrees of Separation

 This phonograph demonstration scene reported in the March 30,1878 issue of Harper's Weekly can be connected with John Rogers, one of the most popular sculpture artists of the time and two of his sculpture pieces in a number of ways.

-One connection is that an advertisement for a Rogers sculpture piece, "The Magician" appears in the same issue of the March 30, 1878 Harper's Weekly as the "The Phonograph" article and illustration.
+First is the advertisement for a Rogers sculpture piece, "The Magician" which appeared in the same issue of the March 30, 1878 Harper's Weekly as the "The Phonograph" article and illustration.

-Another connection is between the Roger's statuary piece "Traveling Magician" being advertised in the Roger's ad and Edison, the 'maker' of the phonograph being called the "Wizard" days after Harper's Weekly "The Phonograph" article.
+Another connection is between the Rogers statuary piece "Traveling Magician" being advertised in the Rogers' ad and Edison, the 'maker' of the phonograph being called the "Wizard" days after "The Phonograph" article was published.

 The March 30 Harper's Weekly issue called Edison's phonograph "a new wonder" and a "marvel."
 In popular culture Edison's was recognized for his inventing powers but he was also something of a magician by bottling up sound and replaying voices which could even be from those no longer living.
 Prior to the phonograph all spoken words were ephemeral.
-Edison's phonograph could produce a voice as heard from the machine sitting on a table with the man demonstrating the reproduction of speech at the turn of the crank -- like sound coming out of an empty hat with the hand of the magician.
+Edison's phonograph could produce a voice from a machine at the turn of the crank -- like sound coming out of an empty hat with the hand of the magician.

 On April 10, 1878 Edison would be called the "Wizard of Menlo Park" by William Croffut in the New York Daily Graphic.
 It was a name the public could believe.

-Additionally, the phonograph would soon go on tour like a magician taking his show on the road.
-When listeners heard the phonograph speak in the phonograph exhibitions it challenged their senses like a magician challenging the eyes of his watchers with each trick.
+Additionally, the phonograph would soon go on tours like a magicians taking their shows on the road.
+When listeners heard the phonograph speak in these phonograph exhibitions it challenged their senses like a magician challenging the eyes of his watchers with each trick.
 Audiences of the phonograph might ask "Is the phonograph really talking or is it a trick?"
 "Is there a ventriloquist?"
 "Is someone hiding somewhere?"

 In writing about the origin of Edison being called a "Wizard" phonograph historian Allen Koenigsberg notes: